TejalKhade28/VotingSystem/README.md

 # VotingSystem
-Voting App using Python and MySQL
+Internship project - Voting App using Python and MySQL